- Betting Sites

 During our review testing we found that deposits at Mr. Play are instant.
 Funding our account was quick and painless, and we didn’t need to sign up to any services that we didn’t already use.

-Like we mentioned above, Mr. Play support PayPal deposits and withdrawals, as well as other popular e-wallets like Skrill, Neteller, and even AstroPay.
-Of course, those with a fine appreciation for the old-school can use their debit cards, though withdrawals do take a little longer.
+Like we mentioned above, PayPal deposits and withdrawals are supported, as well as other popular e-wallets like Skrill, Neteller, and even AstroPay.
+Of course, debit cards are accepted as well, though withdrawals do take a little longer.

 Mr.Play have a general withdrawal limit of £7,000 a month, which should do most punters just fine.
 We spoke to their customer service agents on live chat, and found out that in the case of large wins, they’re usually happy to make exceptions for punters.

-The wide array of payment methods that Mr.Play support as part of their deal with Aspire Global makes withdrawals just as easily accessible as deposits.
+The wide array of payment methods that Mr.Play support makes withdrawals just as easily accessible as deposits.
 As you can see below, we did some digging and found out more about how long these withdrawals take:

 |Payment Method||Withdrawal Time|